devopsdao/devopsdao-smart-contract-diamond/README.md

 ## Deploying

-Please first deploy to Moonbeam, and then to Mumbai network, in order for interchain smart contracts to work out of the box.
+Please first deploy to Moonbase-alpha, and then to Mumbai network, in order for interchain smart contracts to work out of the box.

 The `scripts/deploy.js` file shows how to deploy a diamond.